Print Friendly

 Clase 2

-In class 2, the verbs takes the suffix “-qui” to mark the singular and the suffix “-queh” to mark the plural.
-The final vowel is omitted once the suffix is added in the preterite tense.
+Class 2 verbs take the suffix “-qui” for the singular and “-queh” for the plural.
+The final vowel is deleted.

 ni – (verbal base) – qui